Aquatic Elf

 (OOC): Get her as much magic that can more easily be imagined as fitting the theme of needlework while pushing the limits of the occultist as possible, even while figuring out how they work.
 (It’s my first time playing one.)

-(OOC): On a related note, get her hands on the fanciest (naturally) ring of spell knowledge possible as soon as, and, later, perhaps a custom staff for a handful of higher-level spells.
-In the meantime, collect arcane magical writings, probably.
-Maybe one of the other colonists can help, or a spellbook somehow made its way onto the Peregrine?
+(OOC): On a related note, get her hands on the fanciest (naturally) ring of spell knowledge as soon as possible, and possibly a custom staff for some higher-level spells thereafter.
+First, as many spellbooks as come her way would be welcome.
 Ditto, some more elf-y gear, once she can acquire proficiency.

 Secrets: